InvisibleRain/Tetris-in-Excel/README.md

 * Excel 2007 or later

 ##### How to play?
-1. Download .xlsm file
+1. Download the .xlsm file
 2. Open it in Excel, then click "Allow Editing" and "Allow Content"
 3. Play!!!

 ##### How do I view and edit the source code?
-1. Download .xlsm file and open it in Excel
+1. Download the .xlsm file and open it in Excel
 2. Go to File => Options => Customize Ribbon
-3. Turn on Developer tab from the right list
+3. Turn on the Developer tab from the right list
 4. Then go to the Developer tab and click the "Visual Basic" button on the left

 You can navigate through the code using Project Explorer in the top left corner